-Capitol Technology University is requesting approval to offer an Master of Research (M.Res.) in Astronautical Engineering.
-The degree curriculum will be taught using a significant number of existing faculty at our university and will be supplemented by new courses supporting the MRes in Astronautical Engineering.
+Capitol Technology University is requesting approval to offer a Doctor of Philosophy (Ph.D.) in Space Operations.
+The degree curriculum will be taught using a significant number of existing faculty at our university and will be supplemented by new courses supporting the Ph.D. in Space Operations.
+The degree is designed to meet the demands of the military for leaders who will be involved in the advancement, expansion and support of the Space Operations environment on an international and domestic setting.
 This is also in response to a request by potential students through our unique relationship with NASA and Goddard Space Center, only a few miles away.
 The mission of Capitol Technology University is to provide practical education in engineering, computer science, information technology, and business that prepares individuals for professional careers and affords the opportunity to thrive in a dynamic world.
 A central focus of the university's mission is to advance practical working knowledge in areas of interest to students and prospective employers within the context of Capitol's degree programs.
-The university believes that an MRes in Astronautical Engineering is consistent with this mission.
+The university believes that an Ph.D. in Space Operations is consistent with this mission.

-Many industries are reporting significant workforce shortages of trained space personnel with a bachelor's degree and experience in leading astronautical engineering organizations.
-Moreover, the shortage is growing each year with increasing demand in new space corporations and the annual departure of large cohorts of existing professionals who are reaching retirement age.
-This program is in response to that need; the MRes in Astronautical Engineering degree is for new graduates and non-traditional students (i.e., experienced aerospace engineering and astronautical engineering personnel) who desire to advance in their careers by gaining leadership skills in the space, engineering, and astronautical corps.
+Many space-related industries and the military are experiencing significant workforce shortages of trained space personnel with a doctoral degree and experience in leading Space Operations organizations.
+This program is in response to those needs.
+The Ph.D. in Space Operations degree is for new graduates and current leaders in the field (i.e., experienced military, aerospace and Space Operations personnel) who desire to advance in their careers by gaining leadership skills in the space, operations, and aeronautical corps.

-To respond to needs of the space, engineering and astronautical industries, we respectfully submit for approval a Master in Research in Astronautical Engineering.
+To respond to needs of the military, space, aeronautics, and astronautical industries, we respectfully submit for approval a Doctor of Philosophy in Space Operations.
 The required proposal is attached as well as the letter from me as university president confirming the adequacy of the university's library to serve the needs of the students in this degree.

-Respectfully
+Respectfully,

-Bradford L. Sims, PhD
+Bredford L. Sims, PhD